 - Enterprise: Custom pricing — pooled usage, invoice/PO billing, AI code tracking API, priority support and account management

-You can also pay extra for a Bugbot add-on, which catches real bugs and security issues within your coding projects.
+You can also pay extra for the Bugbot add-on, which catches real bugs and security issues within your coding projects.
 This varies by plan.

-Ultimately, for what it is, Cursor comes in at an affordable price, particularly for small businesses.
-Its starter paid plan is around the same as Lovable, Bolt.new, and Base44, with even more advanced functionality.
-Although, you should remember that Cursor is an AI tool that can help with building apps, not generate one for you.
+For what it is, Cursor has an affordable price, particularly for small businesses and startups.
+Its starter paid plan is cheaper than every option on this list, with even more advanced functionality.
+Although, you should remember that Cursor is an AI tool that can help with building apps, not entirely generate one for you.

 FlutterFlow has been praised by users for its highly customizable interface, particularly when it comes to designing an app that is unique and original.
 While it doesn’t have an AI app generator per se, like Base44 or Bolt.new, it does have a host of advanced AI tools that will help you to develop your app.